stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

 ## flash_dump.rb

 `flash_dump.rb` is another tool for downloading blackbox logs from on-board flash.
-Whereas flashdl uses MSP, flash_dump.rb uses CLI commands and is thus rather more fragile.
+Whereas `flashgo` uses MSP, flash_dump.rb uses CLI commands and is thus rather more fragile.

 * It allows the temporary use of higher baud rates on USB (e.g. 921600).
-* If it fails, you will have to reset the baud rate via the CLI, as the configurator will not connect > 115200 baud.
+* If it fails, you may  have to reset the baud rate via the CLI, if the configurator is unable to connect > 115200 baud.

 		$ flash_dump.rb --help